 The maximum number of hard disks in the system depends on the system configuration.
-The PRIMEQUEST 2800E2 permits up to four system boards (SB), which can be optionally configured with one RAID controller each for the connection to local hard disks.
-The system can be extended with up to two disk units (DU).
-The system boards and disk units are also referred to below with the generic term "subunit".
+The PRIMEQUEST 2800B2 permits up to two disk units (DU).
+The disk units are also referred to below with the generic term "subunit".

 The following table lists the essential cases.
 The two configuration versions of the disk unit are abbreviated as follows: "Disk Unit (1C)" is a disk unit with one controller and "Disk Unit (2C)" is a disk unit with two controllers.